-Announcement of the 2018 inductees took place on Monday, April 16th at the RIMS 2018 Conference & Exhibition in San Antonio.
+Announcement of the 2019 inductees took place on Monday, April 29th at the RIMS 2019 Conference & Exhibition in Boston.
 Criteria considered by the Selection Committee for membership in the RMHF included considerable contributions to the field; significant achievements, innovation and trend setting; demonstrated leadership, character and service; and the highest caliber of ethical and professional conduct.

 Berry Griffin, Jr.’s risk management career spanned more than 30 years and he remains active in the profession, attending RIMS Annual Conferences & Exhibition each year.

 Berry served as the Risk and Insurance Manager for both Baker International and Hughes Aircraft where he was highly regarded for his contributions.

 P. Richard Hackenburg’s (Dick or Hack) legendary risk management career spanned more than 45 years.

 He began as an insurance manager at Westinghouse Electric Corporation in 1967.
 It was there where he gained the professional foundation on which he built an illustrious risk management career.

 Throughout Glen Frederick’s nearly 30-year career in risk management, he demonstrated an immeasurable and selfless commitment to giving back to the profession that he loved.